Little Golden Book Land

 Little Golden Book Land is an animated syndicated special produced by DIC Animation City and Western Publishing Company in 1989.
 The special stars many popular characters from the Little Golden Books, a beloved children's book series.
-It was possibly a pilot episode (make note of the theme song at the beginning and credits at the end) for an animated TV show that never came to fruition.
+It was possibly a pilot episode because of the theme song and credits at the beginning and end, for an animated TV show that never came to fruition.
 Its full title is Little Golden Book Land: The Great Harbor Rescue.

 Synopsis

 Scuffy the Tugboat and his friends race against time to help fix the hole in the breakwater at Harbortown before the next storm arrives.

 Plot

-On a beautiful summer's day at Harbortown in Little Golden Book Land, Beamer the Old Lighthouse is worried because of the breakwater.
-Previous storms have battered the breakwater so much that the last storm broke a hole in it.
-As Beamer knows what consequences the next storm will bring, he calls a meeting with the big ships.
-Scuffy the Tugboat overhears the meeting, and after learning what's wrong, he promises to help fix the breakwater.
-The big ships laugh at him for such a thought.
-Beamer orders them to stop it, but Scuffy is determined to prove that a little tugboat like him can do big things.
+Beamer the Old Lighthouse is worried because previous storms have battered the breakwater so much that the last storm broke a hole in it.
+He calls a meeting with the big ships.
+Overhearing the meeting and learning what's wrong, Scuffy the Tugboat promises to help fix the breakwater.
+The big ships laugh at him and Beamer orders them to stop.
+Scuffy is determined to prove that a little tugboat can do big things.

-Later, Scuffy meets up with his friends, Tootle, Katy Caboose, Poky Little Puppy, and Shy Little Kitten, and explains the problem.
-Despite their fears about getting into trouble, they agree to help Scuffy fix the breakwater.
-Tootle suggests logs and the Shy Little Kitten suggests sand, but after Katy Caboose comments on Scuffy having rocks in his head, Scuffy sees that a big rock from Cavetown is just what they need.

-The only way to get to Cavetown quickly is to take a shortcut through Jolly Jungle.
-The friends reach Jolly Jungle and after getting through some vine covered tracks, they make it to Crocodile Bridge.
-Tootle tries sneaking quietly across, but the crocodiles spot them and make Scuffy fall overboard into the river.

-Scuffy outraces the hungry crocodiles, but goes over a waterfall and meets up with Saggy Baggy Elephant.
-Saggy Baggy Elephant also finds Poky Little Puppy (who went out to look for Scuffy) hiding in a pile of leaves.

-Meanwhile, Tootle, Katy Caboose, and Shy Little Kitten have come to the Rabbits' house where Tawny Scrawny Lion is hanging out with his rabbit friends.
-After getting tossed out of the hammock, Tawny Scrawny Lion agrees to help.
-After Katy Caboose points out they need a big rock and not a carrot, Tawny Scrawny Lion offers to come with his friends to Cavetown to protect them.

-Meanwhile, Poky Little Puppy and Scuffy have told Saggy Baggy Elephant about the breakwater, and Saggy Baggy Elephant also agrees to help.
-He offers them his coconuts, but after Scuffy points out they need a rock, Saggy Baggy Elephant takes his friends along a path to Cavetown.
+Later, Scuffy and explains the problem to his friends, Tootle, Katy Caboose, Poky Little Puppy, and Shy Little Kitten.
+Despite their fears about getting into trouble, they agree to help Scuffy.
+They have adventures on the way to get materials to fix the breakwater, during which Poky Little Puppy and Scuffy meet and tell Saggy Baggy Elephant about the breakwater and he agrees to help.
+He offers them his coconuts to fix the breakwater but after Scuffy points out they need a rock Saggy Baggy Elephant takes his friends along a path to Cavetown.